Afghans register to vote in long-delayed elections amid violence - Journal du Cameroun

 Just over half the population has a taskera and the government hopes to issue another 10 million to enable more people to register to vote, officials have said.

-But there are concerns over how Afghans living in areas controlled or contested by insurgents will be able to register and vote safely.
+But there are concerns over how people living in areas controlled or contested by insurgents will be able to register and vote safely.

 Afghan security forces have been tasked with protecting polling centres, even as they struggle to get the upper hand against militants on the battlefield.